iVoKaNL/MCWrapper/README.md

 This is a Minecraft server wrapper

 ## Javascript plugin example
+#### WHEN YOU RELOAD PLUGINS, ServerStart wont be called (because server is already started).
+So if your javascript plugin does something importand in that function note that it's possible you'll get a error!
 ### Basic
 ```javascript
 function OnCommand(name, arg) {} //OnCommand(name, args) is invoked when a player says something beginning with an '!'